CityOfOrlando-2025/COOL/documentation/docs/database/Scripts/cool-db-setup-guide.md

 # Stop the container
 docker stop cool-mysql

-# Remove the container and its associated volume
+# Remove the container and associated volume
 docker rm -v cool-mysql
 ```

 #### 3.2.
 If using **`docker compose`**:

 ```
-# 'down' stops and removes the container
+# Stops and removes the container and associated volume
-# '-v' removes associated volumes (database data)
 docker compose down -v
 ```